nottaro/littleroot/content/11Literature/comparative-analysis.md

 	- potentially criticises colonial ideas by illustrating the negative effects of colonialism
 	- highlights separation of race/colour
 		- "it’s still very much an US and THEM kind of deal in this modern dreaming"
+	- also highlights the different cultural values between colonists and aboriginals
+	- how disadvantaged aboriginals are
+		- "we're city people without a language and some of us have even less"
 - **cheap white-goods at the dreamtime sale**
 	- highlights how little aboriginal culture is valued
 	- how their culture is like a theme park attraction, i.e. people are interested in it, but don't actually want to engage